Analysis | What’s Behind Vietnam’s Latest Anti-Corruption Fight

 2. Who’s in the cross hairs?

+In the latest round, Health Minister Nguyen Thanh Long and Hanoi Mayor Chu Ngoc Anh were expelled from the Communist Party for violating its rules and state regulations that caused “huge losses.”
 In April police detained deputy Foreign Affairs Minister To Anh Dung over alleged bribery while he organized repatriation flights for Vietnamese abroad during the pandemic.
 The following month a former deputy health minister was sentenced to four years in prison for his role in a trading ring for counterfeit medicine.
 The Finance Ministry fired State Securities Commission Chairman Tran Van Dung for alleged “serious wrongdoings,” amid an ongoing investigation into stock trading.
-Soon after the head of the Vietnam Stock Exchange was fired for what the Ho Chi Minh City bourse called “very serious” shortcomings at work.
+Soon after the head of the Ho Chi Minh City bourse was fired for what the Vietnam Stock Exchange called “very serious” shortcomings at work.
 Among the executives who have been detained are the former chairman of Bamboo Airways and its parent FLC Group JSC, Trinh Van Quyet; Tri Viet Securities former chief executive officer Do Duc Nam and Louis Holdings former chairman Do Thanh Nhan.
 Authorities have said they are also investigating cases involving a military medical university, former high-ranking coast guard officials and property fraud.

 3. What’s at stake?